 Eschatology or End Times We believe in the pre-tribulational, pre-millennial return of Christ for the saints and the church.
 We believe this event will be followed by the tribulation period, and then the personal, visible return of Christ to earth to set up His millennial reign.
 (I Thess.
 4:16,17; Rev. 19:8,9; 11-16; 20:1-6)

-Bible Translation While we use the New King James Version as the pulpit Bible presently, we do recognize the value of other translations, such as the New American Standard Version or the New International Version.
+Bible Translation We recognize the value of many English translations, such as the New American Standard Version or the New International Version.
 We recommend some translations for inductive Bible study but carefully warn about some modern paraphrases, such as Good News for Modern Man and The Living Bible.
-We do not accept the teaching that says the King James Version is the only reliable and inspired text.
+We will not tolerate the teaching that says the King James Version is the only reliable and inspired text.